 Close Up’s Program for New Americans (PNA) is built on the belief that textbooks and lectures alone are not enough to help students understand responsible citizenship.
 The PNA program gives recently immigrated\migrant high school students the knowledge, skills, and confidence they need to become informed and active citizens of the United States.
-2018 Close Up information will be posted here as soon as it is available.
+For more information please contact Lauren Radin.

 A Migrant-STEAM Academy will be implemented in collaboration with Adams State University, Title V Grant, ASU-STEAM and the ASU-College Assistance Migrant Program.
 The academy will include a state of the art model developed for students who are meeting academic expectations.
 The goal of the program is to motivate students to further their educational career in STEAM fields.
 Students will be able to participate in scientific experiments, data collection, rigorous instruction, as well as relevant hands-on activities.